pkb/obsidian-extensions-list/plugins/highlight-active-folder-section.md

 - **Highlight Root Folder:** The container of the root folder can also be highlighted with customizable colors.

   ![image](https://github.com/user-attachments/assets/31d7313c-8c12-4f8a-8f69-3b81839e9ec0)

+- **Autoscroll:** When you switch between notes or open new notes, the file explorer moves to the active note.

 ## Installation